Project Info

 Project Description

-Center for Species Survival (CSS) are collaborative partnerships between leading national wildlife conservation organizations and the IUCN Species Survival Commission (SSC), a network of over 8,300 conservation experts worldwide.
+Centers for Species Survival (CSS) are collaborative partnerships between leading national wildlife conservation organisations and International Union for Conservation of Nature Species Survival Commission (IUCN SSC), a network of over 10,000 conservation experts worldwide.
 These centers are hosted by prominent zoological and botanical organizations actively involved in protecting key species and critical habitats.

 The Center for Species Survival: India, established in 2023, is the first-ever Center for Species Survival in South Asia.
-It is a partnership between the International Union for Conservation of Nature’s Species Survival Commission (IUCN SSC) and the Wildlife Trust of India (WTI), aiming to provide a platform for conservation practitioners to network and share best practices, as well as to contribute to species status assessments using the IUCN Red List of Threatened Species and amplify the impact of species recovery efforts across the country.
+It is a partnership between IUCN SSC and Wildlife Trust of India (WTI), aiming to provide a platform for conservation practitioners to network and share best practices, as well as to contribute to species status assessments using IUCN Red List of Threatened Species and amplify the impact of species recovery efforts across the country.
 This collaborative effort aims to enhance conservation efforts by wildlife experts and specialist groups and safeguard the rich biodiversity of India.

 Our Current Priorities